Simply Me (continued)

 theology [thee-ol-uh-jee] Noun:

-1. The field of study and analysis concerned with
+field of study and analysis concerned with

 God and God’s attributes and relations to the